khulnasoft/StartGPT-Cookbook/articles/how_to_work_with_large_language_models.md

 ## Code Capabilities

 Large language models aren't only great at text - they can be great at code too.
-OpenAI's [GPT-4][GPT-4 and GPT-4 Turbo] model is a prime example.
+StartGpt's [GPT-4][GPT-4 and GPT-4 Turbo] model is a prime example.

-GPT-4 powers [numerous innovative products][OpenAI Customer Stories], including:
+GPT-4 powers [numerous innovative products][StartGpt Customer Stories], including:

 * [GitHub Copilot] (autocompletes code in Visual Studio and other IDEs)
 * [Replit](https://replit.com/) (can complete, explain, edit and generate code)